HL7/davinci-pct/input/pagecontent/formal_specification.md

 This section of the implementation guide (IG) defines the specific conformance requirements for systems wishing to conform to this Patient Cost Transparency (PCT) IG.
-The bulk of it focuses on the GFE $submit operation and an AEOB query, though it also provides guidance on privacy, security, and other implementation requirements.
+The bulk of it focuses on the GFE [$gfe-submit]( https://build.fhir.org/ig/HL7/davinci-pct/OperationDefinition-GFE-submit.html) and an AEOB query, though it also provides guidance on privacy, security, and other implementation requirements.

 ### Context